nathancahill/snippets/README.md

 will iterate through the applications in /Applications/ folder.
 If the application is on MacUpdate.com, it will grab the description and save it to the Spotlight Comments field.
 You can edit/view this by selecting the application and hitting Command+I.

+# app_keywords.py

+When dealing with long running processes, especially multiprocessing ones, it's useful to see how many jobs are remaining in the queue.
+This script prints the remaining number of jobs in a logarithmic scale: as you near the end of the process, logging becomes more frequent.

+### Using the script

+Integrate the algorithm in your existing queue logic.

 # License

 Unless otherwise noted in the source file, everything is MIT licensed.